 Weight-bearing exercises are vital to the overall health and wellness of the human body.
 Unless you have specific restrictions that do not allow for weight-bearing exercise.
 Incorporating them into your fitness routine will increase your quality of life greatly.
 Increased bone density and strength, increased muscle strength, and improved bodily functionality are among the many benefits of regular weight-bearing exercise.

 It’s important to remember that even weight-bearing exercises can be done in a low-impact format.
 The main difference between water workouts and land workouts is the nearly infinite opportunity for improvement that nonwater workouts allow.
 With weight-bearing exercise, you can always go faster, lift more, climb higher or hold for longer.

 Some examples of weight-bearing exercises include walking, hiking, yoga, dancing, sports, and jumping rope.
-A study on the effects of weight-bearing versus nonweight-bearing exercise on participants with osteoarthritis showed that weight-bearing exercises improved what’s called position sense, which may improve the ability to perform more complicated tasks like walking in figure eights or on spongy surfaces.
+A study on the effects of weight-bearing versus nonweight-bearing exercise on participants with osteoarthritis.
+They showed that weight-bearing exercises improved what’s called position sense.
+Which may improve the ability to perform more complicated tasks like walking in figure eights or on spongy surfaces.
 Basically, the weight-bearing version of the same exercise showed an increase in the joint’s ability to perform more challenging moves.